jillesme/cf-workers-og/README.md

 ### HTML String Usage

+Use HTML parsing only if you need it.
+For new projects, JSX is the simplest and most reliable.
 HTML parsing is available via the opt-in `cf-workers-og/html` entrypoint.
 For workers-og constructor compatibility, use `cf-workers-og/compat`.

 ```typescript